 The bride and groom gifting their maid of honor, bridesmaids, best man, and groomsmen shows appreciation for everything they’ve done for you.
 By the time you have the rehearsal party, they’ve most likely made sure you’ve had an enjoyable time at your bachelor or bachelorette party and much more, and you want to show how much they mean to you.
 This would be an ideal time to present gifts to these individuals and each set of parents as well.

-There are many ideal gift ideas and they don’t need to be expensive.
+There are many ideal gift ideas that don’t need to be expensive.
 Find a gift that is either personal or an excellent quality useful item.
-There are many ideas on how much to spend, whom to gift, but it always depends on your budget.
+There are many ideas on how much to spend and whom to gift, but it always depends on your budget.
 Also, it is not necessary, and many gifts can be small tokens of gratitude as well.

 Other Pre-Wedding Parties

-A bridal or wedding shower is often held in the home of the maid of honor, close friend or relative.
-It would include the cost of a brunch, lunch, or even an afternoon tea with refreshments and activities, such as games or quizzes, plus the invitations.
-The costs would vary based on how many guests are invited, but it could be very affordable.
-Guests would include your family, closest friends, fiancé’s mother, sister(s), and other very close family and friends.
+A bridal or wedding shower is often held in the home of the maid of honor, close friend, or relative.
+It would include the cost of a brunch, a lunch, or an afternoon tea with refreshments and activities, such as games or quizzes, plus the invitations.
+The costs would vary based on how many guests are invited, but it can be affordable.
+Guests would include your family, closest friends, fiancé’s mother, sister(s), and other close family and friends.
 Gifts would be things that the couple would use at home, such as small kitchen appliances, kitchenware, etc.

 Many couples opt to have a joined shower for both the bride and groom, which include the male guests as well.
 It could be a BBQ with cocktails and smores, a buffet, or a catered event.
-Just make sure this is clear in the invitation, so the gals won’t be bringing the naughty lingerie, when gifts are opened in front of guests.
-Gifts can include groom-friendly items, such as BBQ supplies or things he can use in the kitchen, unless he’s a good cook or willing to learn new culinary skills.
-Gifts can be his & her gifts, linens, barware, a coffee mug set, a corkscrew & bottle stopper set, and generally things that the couple will make their home more comfortable.
+Just make sure this is clear in the invitation, so the gals won’t be bringing the naughty lingerie when gifts are opened in front of guests.
+Gifts can include groom-friendly items, such as BBQ supplies or things he can use in the kitchen.
+Gifts can be for both of you to enjoy together, such as linens, barware, a coffee mug set, a corkscrew and bottle stopper set, and other things that the couple will use make their home more comfortable.

 Bachelor and Bachelorette Parties

-These parties are generally planned and given by the best man or maid of honor, but sometimes by a brother or sister.
-Grooms and brides are not expected to pay, but that would also depend if it will be local or out of town, as they pay for their own travel, hotel, and some meals out.
+These parties are generally planned and hosted by the best man or maid of honor, or sometimes they are thrown by a brother or sister.
+Grooms and brides are not expected to pay, but that also depends if it will be local or out of town, as they pay for their own travel, hotel, and meals.
 Talk to your best man or maid of honor to let them know what you would enjoy doing.
 The host should also speak with attendees to see if there are any spending limitations, as these costs are shared.
-The number of guests could vary based on who they would like to invite and where it will be held, as a local event could be more the merrier, without the prohibitive costs of travel invovled.
+The number of guests could vary based on who they would like to invite and where it will be held, as a local event could be more the merrier, without the prohibitive costs of travel involved.